 Bokeelia’s Jug Creek cottages

-Bokeelia is a tiny village of cottages, a restaurant and a community pier with expansive views of the Charlotte Harbor and Gulf of Mexico beyond.
-In the distance you can make out Cayo Costa and Gasparilla Island (Boca Grande) to the north.
-Park your car at the dock, grab your fishing pole or just stroll and watch the pelicans waiting for handouts.
-For an Old Florida experience consider a stay in one of the nearby state-owned Jug Creek cottages.
+Bokeelia is a tiny village of cottages, a restaurant, and a community pier with expansive views of Charlotte Harbor and the Gulf of Mexico beyond.
+In the distance, you can make out Cayo Costa and Gasparilla Island (Boca Grande) to the north.
+Park your car at the dock, grab your fishing pole, or just stroll and watch the pelicans waiting for handouts.
+For an Old Florida experience, consider a stay in one of the nearby state-owned Jug Creek cottages.
 Nearby, the Lazy Flamingo restaurant at the Four Winds Marina serves fresh local seafood.

 Pineland Post Office, Pine Island

 On the way back, turn at the sign for Pineland on the northwestern shore of Pine Island.
 This community is even smaller than Bokeelia, with one of the smallest post offices in Florida.

 For accommodations in Pineland and a very comfortable stay, visit the Tarpon Lodge (member, Superior Small Lodging).
 The lodge faces Pine Island Sound, with convenient dockage for boats, a spacious lawn, palm trees, and an ideal spot to watch the evening sunset.
 The cozy bar is where locals and tourists meet and if you are hungry, consider the Lodge Restaurant – indoors or outside on the porch for the view.
 The specialties are (of course) fresh fish, blue crab and corn chowder and for dessert, key lime pie.
 Most people come here to fish, and the Lodge is conveniently located next door to Pineland Marina with fuel docks, charter boats, and water taxis.

 Calusa Indians (photo taken at the Sanibel Shell Museum)